shawntoffel/faasgo/README.md

 # faasgo
-golang api client for the openfaas gateway
+swaggerless golang api client for the openfaas gateway